algorithmiaio/api-docs/source/includes/_gettingstarted.md

 }
 ```

 Each algorithm returns a response in JSON.
 It will include the `"result"` as well as metadata about the API call you made.
 The metadata will include the `content_type` as well as a duration.

 The duration is the compute time of the API call into the algorithm.
+This is the time in seconds between the start of the execution of the algorithm and when it produces a response.
 Because you are charged on the compute time of the API call, this information will help you optimize your use of the API.
 For more information, see the [Pricing](https://algorithmia.com/docs/platform/pricing/) page.